Subscribe

 About Us

-Freedom Watch, Inc., is a 501(c)(3) public interest group that promotes ethics in government and the legal system through educational endeavors and peaceful and legal actions to expose and prosecute domestic and foreign government and legal corruption as it affects the citizenry of the United States.
+Freedom Watch USA, Inc., is a 501(c)(3) public interest group that promotes ethics in government and the legal system through educational endeavors and peaceful and legal actions.
+We expose and prosecute domestic and foreign corruption, as well as promote and protect law enforcement, on behalf of the citizenry of the United States in furtherance of Freedom Watch USA's America First mission.

 Contact